Managing Server Certificates

 To use a TLS/SSL server certificate, you must perform the following steps:

 - Load one or more server certificate files to the event broker.
 See Loading Server Certificate Files.

 - Set the server certificate file to be used for SSL communications.
 See Setting Server Certificates To Use.

-- Configure the CA certificates that the event broker uses to verify connecting clients.
+- Configure the CA certificates that the event broker uses for outgoing TLS connections and to verify connecting clients.
 This is required for Solace PubSub+ appliances using version 8.2.0+ and Solace PubSub+ software event brokers using version 8.7.0+.
-See Configuring Certificate Authorities.
+See Certificate Authorities.

 To load a server certificate on an event broker, enter the following command: